 Emotions are like an alarm or the body’s first response to a situation.
 For example, if you are left alone in the jungle and hear the roar of a tiger, the first emotional response will be fear.
 Gradually, as the mind begins to understand what is happening, the emotions will evolve into feelings.
 This means that emotions come and go fast.

-3. Emotions are intense
+3. Emotions are intense, feelings are not

 An emotion can be intense.
 There are many instances where people have confessed to taking wrong decisions just because they were blinded by their intense emotions.